-Olive Garden Pasta Fagioli is a rich and hearty Italian pasta soup that makes plenty for the whole family.
-Even a small bowl will warm you right up and stick to your bones when the nights are extra chilly!
+This Pasta Fagioli Recipe makes a rich and hearty Italian pasta soup that tastes just like the Pasta e Fagioli from Olive Garden.
+Though there’s plenty for the whole family, even a small bowl will warm you right up and stick to your bones when the nights are extra chilly!

-With the perfect balance of ingredients and flavors, it’s no wonder that this is one of the most popular Olive Garden soups!
+With the perfect balance of ingredients and flavors, it’s no wonder that Pasta e Fagioli is an Olive Garden favorite!

-“Pasta e fagioli” translates to “pasta and beans,” and this traditional Italian pasta fagioli recipe has plenty of both!
+“Pasta e fagioli” translates to “pasta and beans,” and this copycat Olive Garden pasta fagioli recipe has plenty of both!

 Ground beef, veggies, white and red beans, and plenty of Italian seasonings simmer together in a rich tomato broth.